createchange/redeam-api/README.md

   -h, --help            show this help message and exit
 ```

-Please note that you need to add API credentials to config.ini.template, and rename to `config.ini`
+Please note that you need to add API credentials to `config.ini.template`, and rename to `config.ini`